Skip to main content

 3. On the All Appointments tab, click the current appointment.

-4. On the Career History tab, in the Additional Details section, note the value in the Working Pattern field.
+4. On the Career History tab, in the Additional Details section, note the name of the working pattern.

 Check that periods are assigned to the working pattern